jiankaig/SUB1GHZ-Project/PickToLight/3. CC1310 slaves/WS2801_workspace/readme.txt

 Arduino-LED-Strip-WS2801-Example-master - adopted from https://github.com/christoph-daehne/Arduino-LED-Strip-WS2801-Example

+WS2801_Controller -  wrapper for WS2801_test

-WS2801_test main example using for our project
+WS2801_Controller main example using for our project